 An eCheck is probably a term you’ve heard floating around for a while now, but never really looked into it.
 Well, an eCheck is simply an electronic version of a check.
 Instead of a paper version, you now have a digital version.

-The ACH network is a network that is utilized by financial institutions in the United States.
+The ACH network is a network that financial institutions in the United States utilise.
 A business needs to have an ACH merchant account to receive payment for goods and services from the customer.
-All payments need to be authorized by the customers.
+All payments need to be authorised by the customers.
 A customer can do this by signing a contract or accepting the terms and conditions on the website.
-Alternatively, payments can also be authorized via a voice recorded conversation.
+Alternatively, payments can also be authorised via a voice recorded conversation.

 Is An eCheck Better Than A Paper Check?

 Yes, because it gets processed much faster.
-Plus, you save yourself time and eliminate the need to manually fill out your paper check and send it to the business.
+Plus, you save yourself time and eliminate manually filling out your paper check and send it to the business.
 Everything can be done electronically and instantly.
 As a bonus, you don’t waste paper either and do your bit for the environment.

 eCheck options are also becoming the more popular choice since merchants and businesses pay a much smaller processing fee compared to what they would need to pay for credit cards.
 Therefore, it makes sense for high-cost items like car payments or rent payments, for example, to be paid out in this way.

 eChecks are fast becoming the preferred way to pay for those who have recurring payments to deal with.
-Automatic deductions can be made right away on the due date so you never miss a bill payment again.
+Automatic deductions can be made immediately on the due date so you never miss a bill payment again.

-The one similarity that an eCheck shares with traditional paper checks is that processing these payments are still limited only to business days.
-This is because financial institutions are still the ones responsible for processing each transaction.
-Once your payment has been authorized, it can take anywhere from three to five business days for your transaction to clear.
-This is something to keep in mind if you are setting up recurring payments.
+The one similarity that an eCheck shares with traditional paper checks: processing these payments is still limited only to business days.
+This is because financial institutions are still responsible for processing each transaction.
+Once your payment has been authorised, it can take anywhere from three to five business days for your transaction to clear.
+This is something to keep in mind if you set up recurring payments.